Pendant of Power [Shabu Showdown 2025 Week 4]

 YouTube Link

-Anime Boston 2025 Contest Opening
+Anime Boston 2025 AMV Contest Opening

 In keeping with my plan from 2024, a large percentage of the 2025 opening was able to be reused from the previous version.
 I did head back into the city and shot some new locations to use and build up the library of options for future years, and paired the new shots with new or appropriate anime shots – special thanks to my friend that told me about the characters Wizard Barristers visiting Boston in episode 7, including the shot of Alewife station I was able to directly match.